 We also got some delicious hamburgers at a nearby food truck.

 Once we got to the new city, we felt a little renewed.
 Give your teens time to decompress, and yes, be on their devices after a long day of exploring.
 We also allowed them to stay for a few nights when they were just too tired to go out.
 We brought back food for them, and that helped them unwind as well.

 #4 Stay at an Airbnb vs a Hotel in Italy

 When traveling with your family to Italy, I do recommend staying at an apartment or house.
 After all, you would need at least 2 hotel rooms, jacking up your lodging budget.
 You can book your stay with Airbnb or Booking.com.
 I love using these two websites, as they have great filters to really help you narrow down your choices.

-If you are feeling stuck or if you don’t have time to research your stay, I do offer this as a service, and you can learn more here.
+If you are feeling stuck or don’t have time to research your stay, I do offer this service, and you can learn more here.

 Teens need their own space and time to unwind, so staying at an apartment or house is ideal.
 It’s also cool to show them some more architecture in Italy.
-For example, in Florence, we stayed at Frescos which was really cool.
+For example, in Florence, we stayed at Fresco’s, which was really cool.
 It had these rooms above in the form of an attic and cool cave-like walls.
 The other perk is to have a kitchen in case you don’t feel like eating out one of the nights.
-I mean, in case the kids don’t want to go out, and you go as a couple and they stay behind, lol.
+I mean, if the kids don’t want to go out, you go as a couple, and they stay behind, lol.